supreethmv/Q-Seg/README.md

 - **utils.py**: Features the `decode_binary_string` function, useful for general utility purposes across the project.

 ### Example Notebooks

+- **tutorial.ipynb**: Located in the root directory, this notebook demonstrates the usage of Q-Seg on a sample 3 $\times$ 3 image, running the algorithm on the D-Wave Quantum Annealer accessible remotely as a cloud service.
+Also contains the code for solving the graph-based image segmentation task locally using classical state-of-the-art method *Gurobi*.

-- **q_seg_pipeline.ipynb**: Located in the `examples` directory, this Jupyter notebook demonstrates the usage of Q-Seg functions on a toy example, providing a step-by-step walkthrough of the algorithm.
+- **q_seg_pipeline.ipynb**: Located in the `examples` directory, this Jupyter notebook demonstrates the usage of *Q-Seg* functions on a toy example, providing a step-by-step walkthrough of the algorithm.

 -**Annealer_vs_Gurobi_experiments.ipynb**: Contains code to run experiments on a synthetic dataset.
 - **plots.ipynb**: Used for parsing logged data and generating plots as shown in the paper.